runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 3. We could have added an additional method name.
 E.g. `queryDataV2`.

 The trouble with (1) is it carries inherent risk for anything but small apps.
 The trouble with (2) is that you quickly grow the cognitive and implementation complexity of your method.
-The trouble with (3) is that if you don't choose a good name, you introduce even more cognitive complexity, and even if you do choose a good name the odds are that the original method name is both easier to remember, faster to autocomplete, and inuitively preferred.
+The trouble with (3) is that if you don't choose a good name, you introduce even more cognitive complexity, and even if you do choose a good name the odds are that the original method name is both easier to remember, faster to autocomplete, and intuitively preferred.

 We've all been there with (3).
 Naming things is hard, and teaching folks to migrate their habits is too.